-- Full picnic-style meals and large coolers are not permitted inside the Park.
-Guests are welcome to enjoy a picnic-style meal at one of our picnic areas located outside the admissions gates prior to or after your Zoo visit.
-If you choose to exit to picnic during your visit please check in with an admissions team member to have your hand stamped before you exit tot he parking lot or picnic areas.
+- We do not allow picnic-style meals, large coolers and branded outside food (McDonalds for example) inside the Zoo.
+Guests are welcome to enjoy these items at one of our picnic areas prior to entering the Zoo.
+If you exit to picnic during your visit please check in with an admissions team member to have your hand stamped for same-day reentry.

 - Grilling is not permitted at the picnic areas or in our parking lots.

-- Tricycle- style strollers will only be admitted if the steering and pedaling features are disengaged/locked and the child is unable to steer or pedal the vehicle on their own.
+- We allow Tricycle- style strollers ONLY if the steering and pedaling features are disengaged/locked and the child is unable to steer or pedal the vehicle on their own.